fnipo/fnipo.github.io/docs/_posts/2025-09-16-consumers-producers-migrations-strategies.md

 # Conclusion

-Idempotency is the single most powerful tool for simplifying migrations.
+Idempotency is a powerful tool for simplifying migrations, particularly for high-available system and when exactly-once guarantees are desirable.

 It allows for parallel processing, safe retries, gradual migrations, and more resilient rollbacks.
-Without it, migrations may require hard-switches, which involves a careful choreography of producer and consumer switches.
+Without it, migrations may require hard-switches, which involves a risky choreography of producer and consumer switches, usually leading to downtimes.

-If you’re designing a system today, bake idempotency in from the start and your future self will thank you when migrations inevitably arrive.
+If you’re designing a high-available system today, bake idempotency in from the start and your future self will thank you when migrations inevitably arrive.